This page does not apply outside the United Kingdom.

 Listeners may or may not know the person has a stammer (in Coombe v Bessell the judge did not know).
-However even if listeners can hear or are told that the person has a stammer, they will probably not know the various hidden effects a stammer may have.
+Even if listeners can hear or are told that the person has a stammer, they will probably not know the various hidden effects a stammer may have.
 Many of these effects are because of the person's efforts to avoid stammering openly.
 Possible effects include:

 Many of the behaviours in Mistaking stammering for dishonesty above and under the next heading Other ways stammering may have an impact in court are aimed at hiding the person's stammer, at sounding fluent.
 Many people who stammer will have got used to trying to hide their stammer as much as possible, probably since schooldays, to fit in with the fluent 'norm' that is socially expected.
 This may be, for example, through changing words and phrases to things they can say, avoiding speech situations they find difficult, and reducing how much they speak.
 (Some others though make a point of trying to stammer openly and not avoiding words or situations.)

 Using these behaviours will often be part of the stammer.
-People who stammer may use them fairly subconsciously - they are so used to doing it - and may have very negative feelings such as shame and embarrassment around the stammer.
+People who stammer may use the behaviours fairly subconsciously - they are so used to doing it - and may have very negative feelings such as shame and embarrassment around the stammer.
 It may therefore not be helpful for someone who stammers to be told (eg by a court) 'don't do those things'.
 A person who stammers might work with a speech and language therapist over a period of time to reduce these behaviours.

-It may though be helpful to make clear to someone who stammers that they can take their time and it is fine for them to stammer.
+It may however be helpful to make clear to someone who stammers that they can take their time and it is fine for them to stammer.
 How to do this may differ depending on the individual given that people are often sensitive about their stammer - eg whether it is done by the judge in open court, or beforehand more privately in some way.

 A person who stammers may sound fluent, or largely fluent.
 If some stammering is audible, a listener might assume the stammer is only minor, that it is not having any significant effect on speech, whereas in fact the person is avoiding stammering using these kind of 'tricks' to hide the stammer.
 One should not assume a stammer is having only minor effects just because it sounds minor.

-Some people can sound totally fluent, as may have been the case in Coombe v Bessel where the judge and perhaps the lawyers did not realise he had a stammer.
+Some people can sound totally fluent, as may have been the case in Coombe v Bessell where the judge and perhaps the lawyers did not realise he had a stammer.
 This is known as 'interiorised stammering' - see below Some people will be reluctant to talk about their stammer.
 If the person does not tell his lawyers or the court that he has a stammer, and sounds fluent, in practice the court may be unable to take the stammer into account.